drzavaleta/CC-Anesthesia/rigidbronch.md

 ## Propofol and Alfentanil

 ### Prep
-* 1 mL (500mcg) of Alfentanyl PLUS 19 mL of Propofol
+* 1 mL (500mcg) of Alfentanil PLUS 19 mL of Propofol
 * Will run at 200mcg/kg/min (175-225 range)
-* Other 1 mL Alfentanyl dilute in 9mL (Results in 50mcg/mL dilution)
+* Other 1 mL Alfentanil dilute in 9mL (Results in 50mcg/mL dilution)

 ### Intraop
 * PIV in saph for access